100

 1. Public Relations (PR)

-Public Relations, or PR, is about positively influencing a brand’s reputation through various communication channels.
+Public Relations, or PR, is about positively influencing a brand’s reputation through various communication channels and managing the spread of information between an organization and the public.
+This can include press releases, media relations, and crisis management.

-Common tactics include securing positive news coverage, responding to media inquiries, creating press releases, building relationships with journalists, and engaging in PR stunts.
+Common tactics include securing positive news coverage, responding to media inquiries, building relationships with journalists, and engaging in PR stunts.
 PR enables businesses to build trust and credibility among their target audience indirectly.

 2. Content Marketing